Your best friend messages you on Facebook, “I just got a weird email from you. Did you really send this?”

 Many email services allow you to review your account activity; for example, Gmail lets you see the date, time, general location, and software that has been used to access your email.
 Reviewing this activity can help you determine if your account has been hacked.

 Unfortunately, there’s nothing you can do to stop your address from being spoofed.
-But there are steps you can take to reclaim your email account after it’s been hacked, and make it more secure against future hacking.
+However, you might be able to set up a password-protected email account and there are also steps you can take to reclaim your email account after it’s been hacked, and make it more secure against future hacking.
 Let’s see how.

 What To Do If Email Is Hacked – Security Tips